thycotic/ss-docs/secret-doublelocks/assigning-users-to-existing-doublelocks/index.md

 1. (Optional) Click the dropdown list to limit the user search to a specific domain.

-1. Type the user’s name in the search text box.
+1. Type the user's name in the search text box.
 The matching users appear below the search text box:

    ![image-20191118144953352](images/image-20191118144953352.png)